helloamandamurphy/helloamandamurphy.github.io/_posts/2019-07-17-rails_project_hidden_mickey_pin_binder.markdown

 I was a little disappointed to find out my idea wasn't new--Disney had the same idea before me, and had determined it wasn't worth the work it took to support the website.
 (In the words of Mickey Mouse, "Awwww shucks!")
 But I went ahead and decided to proceed with the project anyway.

-*I haven't received the information from the cast member yet, but I'm still crossing my fingers. *

-## Making the Thing
-I'll be honest.
-Sinatra was really easy for me.
-I completed all of the project requirements two days after I started.
-Rails was a different story.

-### Using PostgreSQL for the First Time
+***

-After talking to my project coach about what I had planned, he suggested using PostgreSQL so that I could share my Rails project on Heroku once it was complete.
+2) After talking to my project coach about what I had planned, he suggested using PostgreSQL so that I could share my Rails project on Heroku once it was complete.
 That sounded great to me, because it was someting I wanted to do with my Sinatra project as well.

 So I'm typing and building things and creating migrations, but then the migrations...won't migrate.
 I ran `rake db:migrate` and the terminal slings back: